The Square Jaw Phenomenon in Bodybuilding

 Perception of Strength and Masculinity

-A square jaw is often associated with increased testosterone levels, which can contribute to the perception of strength and masculinity.
-In a competitive environment where athletes strive to showcase their physical prowess, a square jaw can serve as a visual indicator of an individual’s power and virility.
+A square jaw is often associated with increased testosterone levels.
+This can contribute to the perception of strength and masculinity.
+In a competitive environment, athletes strive to showcase their physical prowess.
+A square jaw can serve as a visual indicator of an individual’s power and virility.

 Functional Benefits